Gastastrophe/CPS410-F20-Team05/readme.md

 Ian Kraft | ianfraft | Team Member
 Dr. Alexander Redei | asmalex | Motion Simulation

-Credit to __ for providing the intial source code.
-A lot of the pre-processing comes from their code.
+Credit to Iker García Ferrero - (ikergarcia1996) and Eritz Yerga Gutierrez - (eritzyg) for providing the intial source code.
+A lot of the pre-processing comes from their code at https://github.com/aidenyg/GTAV-Self-driving-car.

 ## Installation Instructions